Democrat Peduto posts insurmountable lead in Pittsburgh mayor's race

-With 10 percent of precincts reporting, Peduto, 49, a Democrat from Point Breeze, led Republican Josh Wander 84 to 11 percent.
+With 10 percent of precincts reporting, Peduto, 49, a Democrat from Point Breeze, led Republican Josh Wander 85 percent to 11 percent.
 Independent Les Ludwig, 80, of Squirrel Hill, had 3 percent.

 Wander, 42, of Squirrel Hill spent much of the last six weeks working in Israel.
 A longshot candidate, he is vying to become the city's first Republican mayor since the Great Depression.

 Peduto has served on council since 2002.
 He defeated former Auditor General Jack Wagner, State Rep. Jake Wheatley and activist AJ Richardson in the primary election for the Democrats' nomination.